ibexa/documentation-developer/docs/content_management/content_relations.md

 # Content Relations

-Content items are located in a tree structure through the Locations they are placed in.
+Content items are located in a tree structure through the Locations they're placed in.
 However, content items themselves can also be related to one another.

 ![Content Relations](content_management_relations.png "Content Relations")

 A **Relation** can exist between any two content items in the Repository.
-For example, images are linked to news articles they are used in.
+For example, images are linked to news articles they're used in.
 Instead of using a fixed set of image attributes, the images are stored as separate content items outside the article.

 There are different types of Relations available in the system.